 b) Are you getting calls from creditors regarding accounts that aren’t yours?

-- Check for tax-related fraud.
+3. Check for tax-related fraud.
 If you answer yes to any of these tax-related questions and know that you did not make any of these changes yourself, then you should take your SSN scam investigation very seriously.
-If the signs are clear, file it to the Office of Inspector General’s SSN fraud report page.

 a) Have you received an unrequested tax transcript?